Dony-Ahmad-Hisyam/onboarding_lib/README.md

     description: 'Tap this button to get started.',
   ),
   dragStep(
-    id: 'drag_item',
+    id: 'drag_4_to_10',
     sourceKey: sourceKey,
     destinationKey: destKey,
-    title: 'Drag Item',
+    title: 'Drag Number',
-    description: 'Drag the item from source to destination.', ),
+    description: 'Drag the number from source to the destination circle.', ),
 ];
 ```